x37v/jack_transport_link/README.md

 If everything succeeds, you should have an executable here: `./bin/jack_transport_link`.

+### Linux Systemd Service

+There is an optional systemd service file that you can enable, but at this time it is run as the user `pi` for the raspi.
+You can enable that through the cmake `-DINSTALL_SERVICE_FILE=On`

+If you want to target a different user, you'll have to edit the appropriate file in `config/`

 ## Installing

 You can just run from the bin directory if you want, or copy the executable somewhere,